tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I am building novel approaches for finding diffraction spots from detector images, using simulations-based pre-trained models and Unsupervised Domain Adaptation.

-### Climate simulations compression

-I am the lead data scientist at SDSC's contribution to the Exclaim project.
+- I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch) project.
 I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1 km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
 I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Forward modelling of telescope images